Our lecturers are respected, practising celebrants, with many years of combined experience.

 Diploma in Celebrant Studies; BA(Hons); Dip Teaching; Master of Guidance and Counselling; Cert. in Clinical Supervision; Life Member CANZ.

-Her days are structured to enable a nourishing balance of private counselling and supervision from home, teaching celebrants, leading a broad range of ceremonies and enjoying walks, quilting and crafts, baking, learning Te Reo Māori and being with family and friends.
+Her days are structured to enable a nourishing balance of private counselling and supervision, teaching celebrants, leading a broad range of ceremonies, and enjoying walks, quilting, crafts, baking, learning Te Reo Māori, and being with family and friends.
+Her Ginger Crunch is a legend amongst the students who’ve been lucky enough to study in face-to-face classes with her!

 Darcie Price